Hydrogen Sulfide & Rotten Egg Smell in Water

 Bacteria in groundwater are responsible for most of the sulfide smells detected while sampling water wells.
 These are not often associated with high enough concentrations to be a health issue.
 In rare cases, sulfide presence may be due to sewage pollution.
 If you experience a rotten egg odor suddenly, consult with a water filtration system professional.

 Other than releasing a rotten egg smell in water, Hydrogen sulfide may be corrosive and can leach metals from plumbing systems into the water.
 The result of this corrosion of metals by Hydrogen sulfide can be a black precipitate that can stain laundry and bathroom fixtures, darken silverware, and discolor copper and brass utensils.
-Also, at high levels, Hydrogen sulfide can pose serious health threats.
 For more on this, see the link at: OSHA H2S Link.

 While there are several technologies available to remove the rotten egg smell in your water, it cannot be viewed in a vacuum.
 The pH level, iron & manganese levels, as well as other contaminants present in the water must be evaluated for an effective, comprehensive solution to this issue.
 Some of the technologies and systems that may be used include: